 The escalator system isn't nearly as good as an elevator at lifting people dozens of stories, but it is much better at moving people a short distance.
 This is because of the escalator's high loading rate.
 Once an elevator is filled up, you have to wait for it to reach its floor and return before anybody else can get on.
 On an escalator, as soon as you load one person on, there's space for another.

-To learn more about escalators, check out the links on the next page.
+To learn more about escalators, check out the links below.